wowi42/Moustash/README.md

 * redis_db : Defaults 0.
 * redis_namespace : Default logstash:moustash.
 Redis key namespace

-DONT USE IT WITH RABBITMQ IN PRODUCTION !!!
 If RabbitMQ
 * rabbitmq_host: Defaults localhost.
 Host for RabbitMQ
 * rabbitmq_port: Defaults 5672.
 Port for RabbitMQ